nikolayg/nikgrozev-website/_posts/blog/2023-07-28-java-api-starter.md

 This is great, but I prefer to mock as little as possible.
 Mocking excessively makes tests unreleastic.
 Fortunately,
 [Javalin Test Tools](https://mvnrepository.com/artifact/io.javalin/javalin-testtools)
-allows us to test an actual instance of a Javalin webserver and make realistic queries:
+allows us to test an actual instance of a Javalin webserver and make realistic API calls:

 ```java
 public class AppTest {